 June 16, 2018

 While President Trump’s proposed tariffs on Canadian goods may hurt many Canadian businesses, there is one sector that will soon be blowing up north of the border: the cannabis industry.
 Prime Minister Justin Trudeau has done good on his campaign promise to legalize cannabis.
 Having now received Senate approval, it seems likely that Canadians and visitors to the country will soon be able to legally purchase pot and legally smoke up on Canadian soil.
-In preparation for the nation’s booming cannabis industry, several Canadian institutions have launched cannabis courses and programs for budding entrepreneurs.
+In preparation for the nation’s booming cannabis industry, several Canadian institutions have launched cannabis 101 courses and in some cases, entire programs for budding entrepreneurs.

 Kwantlen Polytechnique University was one of the first universities in Canada to launch a cannabis education program.
 According to KPU, their suite of courses “are designed to provide an overview of the successes and continual challenges within the rapidly expanding cannabis market.
 These courses are delivered online, making them open to anyone, anywhere.”
 They also promise to put students into contact with professionals already working in the industry.
 Their faculty experts include horticulturalists, scientists and marketing specialists.